baileyheit/Spotify_DataScience/project/project.md

 The adjusted R squared value for this model is 0.71, which means that roughly 71.0% of the variability in a song’s popularity can be explained by the different variables in the multiple regression model.
-This indicates that there is a strong positive overall realtionship between a song’s popularity and the different variables related to a song.
+This indicates that there is a strong positive overall relationship between a song’s popularity and the different variables related to a song.
 When looking at individual r-value models, it can be seen that genre is the variable that contributes to the high r-value.
 Without it, the selected